 The weather here has been dry although we did get two tenths of an inch this past week.
 A lot of good that did especially since the temperature was 91 degrees F. the last time I looked at the thermometer.
 I grew up in the outskirts of New York City on Long Island next door to my cousins.
 My cousin and I used to play on the property between the two houses.
 The only thing that marred our play area was a big bunch of ugly sticks that grew in the middle.
 Granted that in the summer leaves came out on the sticks followed by big blue balls called hydrangeas.
 I swore that if I ever had a garden of my own I would never have a hydrangea on it.
 I kept that promise up all those years until this year.
 I just purchased two small hydrangeas and may even buy one more.
 So much for promises.
-Th e garden s e e m s especially lovely this year, every day more azaleas and rhododendr ons open.
-I do miss all the native Peggy and Charles McComb on Friday night. d Photo by W. Przypek. w i l flowers.
+T h e garden s e e m s especially lovely this year, every more day azaleas and rhododendr ons open.
+I do miss all native Peggy and Charles McComb on Friday night. d Photo by W. Przypek. flowers.
 The voles took care of those.
 I think the reason things look so good is that we did not have a late frost this year.
-I will stop rambling on now as a Luray, Virginia, in 2002.
-She died January 16, 2007, I know Sandra has a good amount of articles besides DEATHS Although Bob Furman was not a MAC member, may of you knew him in connection with the Sandwich Club and tours of his garden in Massachusetts.
+I will stop rambling on now as a DEATHS Although Bob Furman was not a MAC member, may of you knew him in connection with the Sandwich Club and tours of his garden in Massachusetts.
 Norman Beaudry sent the following announcement on April 21st: As many of you already have heard, the rhododendron world lost one of its finest hybridizers last week when our friend Bob Furman suffered injuries from a freak garden accident that took his life last Sunday.
 He had been working with his gardener and very much looking forward to having everything